applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

 - **dependency_repository_url**: A list of repo urls the plugin uses.
 _NOTE: for ANDROID use it as an object consists out of url and credentials.
 For any other platform provide a list of url's_
 - **extra_dependencies**: Relevant for iOS/tvOS only.
 An array of extra dependencies.
 Each element in the array is a map of the name of the dependencies and the relevant pod specs.
 For example:
+* **ui_builder_support**: Required.
+If the plugin should be supported to be used in Zapp's UI Builder apps, set to true.
 ```
 "extra_dependencies": [
     {